clojurewerkz/eep/README.md

 ## Project Maturity

-EEP is a *very young* and *experimental* project, but it's been used in production for quite some time by now, and has proven it's stability.
-We hold off a release since underlying libraries do not yet have a stable version released.
+EEP is a *very young* and *experimental* project, but it's been used in production for some time and is fairly stable bug-wise.
+The API may change significantly in the upcoming months, so use it at your own discretion.

 ## Quickstart